Myselfkc21/FrontPage_Assignment/README.md

 3. Ensure all dependencies are installed
 4. Check if ports 3000 and 5173 are available
 5. Look for any error messages in the console

+## Notes
+- WebSocket updates occur every 100 seconds
+- REST API returns maximum 30 stories sorted by points
+- Stories are stored with full content
+- All timestamps are in UTC
+- CORS is enabled for local development

+## Contributing
+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.